stijn-dejongh/lovecraft_public_domain/raw_converts/di.md

 my disabled body; and at the reviving symptoms Andrews took a fanatical interest in my case.
 He still seemed more coldly analytical than sympathetic toward me, taking my pulse and heart-beat with more than usual zeal.
-Occasionally, in his fevered examinations, I saw his hands tremble slightly&mdash;an uncommon sight with so skilled a surgeon&mdash;but he seemed oblivious of my scrutiny.
+Occasionally, in his fevered examinations, I saw his hands tremble slightly--an uncommon sight with so skilled a surgeon--but he seemed oblivious of my scrutiny.
 I was never allowed even a momentary glimpse of my full body, but with the feeble return of the sense of touch, I was aware of a bulk and heaviness which at first seemed awkward and unfamiliar.